The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is back in the gym after a lousy week of nutrition.
+The Diary of a Nobody – Sparrow has a lousy day in the sack.
 Today’s Diary.

 ———